Xander Schauffele Is Trying to Flush What Feels Like His Worst Season

 SCOTLAND, UNITED KINGDOM, JUL 7 – Players aim to secure Ryder Cup spots and major trophies over eight crucial rounds in the Scottish Open and Open Championship, with strong form vital ahead of FedEx Cup Playoffs.

-- Xander Schauffele is competing in the 2025 Scottish Open starting July 10 as he seeks to regain form ahead of the British Open next week.
+- Xander Schauffele is teeing up at the 2025 Scottish Open starting July 10 in Scotland, aiming to regain form before defending his Open title next week.

 Insights by Ground AI